We seem to go

 Lately I’ve been

-thinking a lot about utopias and dystopias in fiction—I’ve been listening
+thinking a lot about utopias and dystopias in fiction—I’ve been listening to an audiobook of David Lodge’s A

 Man of Parts, about H.G.
 Wells, a biographical novel about that English